-- All learners receive a baseline assessment in their first 12 weeks with us at Quest to ensure ambitious and realistic targets for progress and to identify gaps in learning. - All assessment data will be recorded onto Odyssey, our bespoke assessment system.
-Assessment using Odyssey is ongoing and should be present in every lesson. - Termly Data Drops allow for in depth data analysis to support teachers to close gaps in learning.
+- All learners receive a baseline assessment in their first 12 weeks with us at Quest to ensure ambitious and realistic targets for progress and to identify gaps in learning. - All assessment data will be recorded onto Earwig, our assessment system.
+Assessment using Earwig is ongoing and should be present in every lesson. - Termly Data Drops allow for in depth data analysis to support teachers to close gaps in learning.